expo/expo/docs/pages/guides/setup-native-firebase.md

 This will guide you through a series of steps to create your own Firebase project.

-## Using Prebuild
+## Setup

-If your project uses [Expo Prebuild](/workflow/prebuild.md) to generate the native `ios` and `android` directories continuously, then you can follow the official [React Native Firebase documentation](https://rnfirebase.io/#expo).

-> The term **Using Prebuild** was formally referred to as the **Managed workflow**.
-[Learn more](/archived/managed-workflow).
+Follow the official [React Native Firebase documentation](https://rnfirebase.io/#expo) to get started with native Firebase packages in custom development builds.

 ## Manual setup

-> Follow this guide if your project is **not** using [Expo Prebuild](/workflow/prebuild) to generate the native `ios` and `android` directories continuously.

-Without [Expo Prebuild](/workflow/prebuild.md), the firebase configuration needs to be added according to the native Firebase SDK installation guides for [iOS](https://firebase.google.com/docs/ios/setup) and [Android](https://firebase.google.com/docs/android/setup).
+The firebase configuration needs to be added according to the native Firebase SDK installation guides for [iOS](https://firebase.google.com/docs/ios/setup) and [Android](https://firebase.google.com/docs/android/setup).
 Below you will find a tailored instruction for use with React Native.

-You are free to use any native Firebase packages such as [`react-native-firebase`](https://rnfirebase.io/) in the bare workflow.
+You are free to use any native Firebase packages such as [`react-native-firebase`](https://rnfirebase.io/) in bare React Native apps.

 ### Android

 - Open **Project overview** in the Firebase console and click on the Android icon or + button to **Add Firebase to your Android app**.
 - **Make sure that the Android package name is the same as the value of `applicationId` in your `android/app/build.gradle`.**
-- Register the app & download the config file by clicking **"Download google-services.json"** to this location `/android/app/google-services.json`.
+- Register the app & download the config file by clicking **Download google-services.json** to this location `/android/app/google-services.json`.
 - Import the `google-services` plugin inside of your `android/build.gradle` file:
   ```groovy
   buildscript {